joaommmelo/joaommmelo.github.io/README.md

 > Technical Product Owner at Aptoide, bridging software architecture and product strategy.

 A single-page personal portfolio site, published with **GitHub Pages** at **[joaommmelo.github.io](https://joaommmelo.github.io/)**.

 ---

 ## About

-I'm a Technical Product Owner who bridges complex software architecture and market-facing product strategy.
-Over **7+ years** I've owned the **Aptoide Connect** ecosystem — first architecting its codebase, then directing its engineering standards, and now driving its product vision.
+I am a **technical product owner** who bridges the gap between complex software architecture and market-facing product strategy.
+Combining a robust computer engineering background with a **product-first mindset**, I've spent over **7+ years** owning the **Aptoide Connect B2B ecosystem** — transitioning from architecting its first lines of code as an engineer to directing its global standards and driving its core product vision to support **100k+ active ecosystem users**.

-My approach to innovation (especially AI) is *fiercely pragmatic*: rapid MVPs to validate real trends, with strict technical guardrails so everything scales securely.
-No unscalable, low-quality features just because they ship fast.
+My approach to product innovation, particularly AI and LLMs, is **fiercely pragmatic**.
+I leverage rapid MVP engineering to quickly validate genuine market trends, but enforce **strict technical guardrails** to ensure everything scales securely. **We do not ship unscalable, low-quality features just because they are fast to build**.

 ## Aptoide Connect

-A two-sided, cross-store app distribution & monetization platform built from
+A two-sided, cross-store B2B app distribution & monetization platform built from scratch:
-scratch:

-- **For developers** — a console to submit & manage app lifecycles, integrate billing SDKs, and track distribution/monetization metrics.
+- **For developers** — a centralized platform to submit & manage app lifecycles, integrate billing SDKs, manage pricing, launch marketing initiatives, and track distribution/monetization metrics across multiple channels.
 - **For app stores** — a platform to control, monitor, and optimize the monetization and distribution streams fed by the catalog.

 **Stack:** Angular · Node.js · Express.js · PostgreSQL · Redis

-Highlights as Product Owner: market-driven discovery at international events, fast adaptation to shifting app-store regulation, pragmatic AI/LLM integration, workflow automation, and cross-platform expansion to iOS.
+**Highlights as Product Owner:** Market-driven discovery at international events, fast adaptation to shifting alternative app-store regulation, pragmatic AI/LLM integration, workflow automation, and cross-platform infrastructure expansion to iOS.

 ## Manifesto

-1. **Direct feedback over hedging** — address weak strategy directly; adapt instantly when proven wrong.
+1. **Direct feedback over hedging** — address weak strategy directly to save time; *there is no ego involved*.
-2. **Scalability to capitalize** — scalability is a commercial requirement, not a vanity metric.
+2. **Scalability to capitalize** — scalability is a *commercial requirement*, not a technical vanity metric.
-3. **Compounding moats only** — build proprietary data loops, network effects, and sticky integrations, not commodity UI.
+3. **Compounding moats only** — build *proprietary data loops, network effects, and sticky B2B integrations*, not commodity UI.
-4. **Ruthless measurement** — define the moving metric *before* writing code;
-   review at Day 30 and Day 90.
+4. **Ruthless measurement** — *deployment is not success*.
+Define the moving metric before writing code; audit at Day 30 and Day 90.

 ## Experience